lenanya/stklng/README.md

 # stklng

-stklng is a stack based interpreted programming language
+stklng is a stack based, minimalistic interpreted programming language

-source code and execution are divided into blocks, which work similar to functions in other languages.

 # to use

-to build from source:
+### build from source

 You need the c3 compiler https://github.com/c3lang/c3c

 then you can simply run

 ```console
 $ make
 ```